tadamcz/value_of_information_webapp/value_of_information_webapp/templates/components/explainer_text.md

 * The problem is one-dimensional, i.e. `T` and `B` follow one-dimensional distributions.
 * Currently, only one distribution family is supported for `B`: `B` has a normal distribution with unknown mean `T` and known standard deviation.
-* On this website, the prior over `T` must be normal or log-normal.
+* On this website, the prior over `T` must be normal, log-normal, or [metalog](https://github.com/tadamcz/metalogistic).
 The underlying Python package supports any prior specified as a one-dimensional SciPy continuous distribution.

 This tool uses a simulation to approximate the expectation mentioned in the previous section.
 Specifically, for each